artetecha/remix-vanilla/README.md

 ## Node version

-This code has been tested with Node 18.x
+This code has been tested with Node.js 18.x

+## Browsers

+This code has been verified to reproduce the layout correctly on the following browsers:

+- Safari (16.3)
+- Brave (v1.49.120)
+- Firefox (111.0)